 Councillor Park is most passionate about “being part of the process” at the Council table, he states that “there are a lot of challenges and a huge learning curve when first elected,” but once you understand the process and realize its significance the opportunities are limitless.

-Councillor Park feels that the biggest challenge facing small communities is a lack of funds resulting budget restraints.
-Small communities all over BC struggle to maintain staffing, infrastructure and services while upper levels of government continue to offload more responsibilities to the municipal level.
+Councillor Park feels that the biggest challenge facing small communities is a lack of funds resulting in budget restraints.
+Small communities all over BC struggle to maintain staffing, infrastructure, and services while upper levels of government continue to offload more responsibilities to the municipal level.
 Councillor Park hopes that with the direction given by the community in the 2014 Sustainability Plan, Clinton will become the thriving sustainable community that residents want it to be.

 Councillor Christine Rivett

-Born and raised in Oakville, Ontario Councillor Rivett spend most of her adolescent spare time at the local stable as her passion was horses.
+Born and raised in Oakville, Ontario Councillor Rivett spent most of her adolescent spare time at the local stable as her passion was horses.
 In 1972 she married her life companion, Jim Rivett.
-Becoming a home owner in a small-town Councillor Rivett got her first taste of local government when she secured a position with the tax department, eventually transferring to Parks and Recreation Department Her horses grew in numbers so the Rivetts sold and purchased property outside of Guelph, Ontario.
+Becoming a homeowner in a small-town Councillor Rivett got her first taste of local government when she secured a position with the tax department, eventually transferring to the Parks and Recreation Department.
+Her horses grew in numbers so the Rivetts sold and purchased property outside of Guelph, Ontario.
 Not wanting to commute, Councillor Rivett was successful in obtaining a management position in Guelph with Conestoga College.
 It was here that she decided to continue her education through night school and acquired a Business Management Studies Certification.
 In the mid 90’s she became interested in holistic practices and became certified in Reflexology, Reiki and Therapeutic Touch.

 In 1998 Jim was offered a position in Calgary, Alberta.
 So, Councillor Rivett left the college, packed up the house, along with all their four-legged family members they headed west.
-Pursuing her new interests, Councillor Rivett decided to train with the Upledger Institute and soon opened a practice offering CrainioSacral Therapy, Lympathic Drainage along with other modalities.
-To further her healing knowledge Councillor Rivett travelled to Peru several times where she studied with the Medicine people high up in the Andes mountains.
+Pursuing her new interests, Councillor Rivett decided to train with the Upledger Institute and soon opened a practice offering CrainioSacral Therapy, Lymphatic Drainage along with other modalities.
+To further her healing knowledge Councillor Rivett traveled to Peru several times where she studied with the Medicine people high up in the Andes mountains.
 The theory portion of these studies was held at the Quaaout Lodge and that’s where she fell in love with British Columbia.

 In 2008, the Rivetts once again packed up and headed to Clinton.
 Councillor Rivett still remembers her first visit to Clinton, where she felt an instant connection with the energy of the place.

-As a Councillor, she wants to see Clinton continue to both flourish and maintain its small-town feel.
-One of many issues facing all small communities is a lack of affordable housing.
+As a Councillor, she wants to see Clinton continue to flourish and maintain its small-town feel.
+One of the many issues facing all small communities is a lack of affordable housing.
 Businesses need more employees but there is nowhere for these potential employees to buy or rent.
-Active with the Seniors Supportive Living Project she believes development of this facility will free up several homes in Clinton for new families and meet the needs of our aging population within the community.
+Active with the Seniors Supportive Living Project she believes the development of this facility will free up several homes in Clinton for new families and meet the needs of our aging population within the community.
 Councillor Rivett feels that the more we offer our citizens in the way of places to live, shop, eat, work or just to meet and pass the time, people will want to visit Clinton and/or make it their permanent residence.